 What Is Loperamide?

 Loperamide is the generic name for Imodium.
 It works by slowing down digestion and gives the small intestines time to do their job.
 It is also given to people that have an ileostomy.
 Loperamide should not be taken if a person is having diarrhea and if they are experiencing a high fever along with their diarrhea, ulcerative colitis, or stools that are bloody.
 It is also not advised to take it if there is a bacterial infection present.

 It is a medication that must be taken as prescribed.
 There are severe health consequences possible if a person takes too much loperamide.
 Dogs are sometimes given loperamide by their vet.
 This is for more serious diarrhea.
 Some of the prescribed versions contain opioids.
 The prescription that contains opioids will likely require veterinary oversight and more care when giving it to a dog.
 This is because the side effects are more severe and it is important to be careful when giving a prescription that contains opioids.
 The same is true for human beings that are given a prescription of loperamide with opioids.
 A doctor will give a prescription for a certain amount and with specifications on how much to take and when to take it.
 They will likely give the

 Is Imodium Safe For Dogs?

 Imodium for dogs is also not given to dogs with liver disease or kidney disease.
 There are also other disorders that could interfere with safely taking Imodium.
-It is vital for pet parents that have dogs with health conditions to consult with their trusted vet before giving their pets this anti-diarrhea medication.
+It is vital for pet parents that have dogs with health conditions such as liver disease, kidney disease, or Addison's disease to consult with their trusted vet before giving their pets this anti-diarrhea medication.
 Also, pet parents with dogs in

 Safe Dosage Of Imodium For Dogs